Image Credit: Thanakit Jitkasem/Shutterstock.com

 Headaches, fatigue, distraction, reduced visual task performance, apparent slowing or stopping of motion, blurred vision, eyestrain, and neurological problems, including epileptic seizure, are some of the possible effects of flicker on human beings.

 Flicker measurements are widely adopted in the lighting and display industry.
 This article focuses on flicker measurements of LED and SSL products, which show flicker more than fluorescent tubes or incandescent lighting because of their fast response.
-Fluctuations in mains or power supplies / drivers are the main cause for flicker.
+Fluctuations in mains or power supplies/drivers are the main cause of flicker.
 The increasing applications of LED and SSL products and drivers necessitate the quality assessment of parameters such as flicker to address health concerns.

 Lighting Flicker Percentage and Flicker Index